Making the club work smarter, not harder

 Fully integrated membership, EPoS and card technology does so much more

-This was all the more important for Henley RUFC as it was also refurbishing its clubhouse in time for the new 2016-2017 season.
-As Martin explained, “The new Open Solutions technology combines our membership database with the EPoS system, so that with the swipe and proximity readable cards all the privileges of our three membership categories, eg. a Gold membership, can now be recognised automatically.”
+Martin explains: “The new Open Solutions technology combines our membership database with the EPoS and loyalty system, so using the swipe and proximity readable cards, all the privileges of our membership categories can now be recognised automatically.”

-As Martin’s keen to explain, “That led to another way in which Open Solutions tailored our software for our particular set of requirements.
-Our bar and catering supplier wanted to keep their business separate from our’s, so Open Solutions set us up with shared diaries and separate booking systems to facilitate that degree of commercial separation whilst allowing for full management oversight.”
+As Martin’s keen to explain: “That led to another way in which Open Solutions tailored our software for our particular set of requirements.
+Our bar and catering partner supplier wanted to keep their business separate from our’s, so Open Solutions facilitated the required levels of commercial separation whilst allowing for full management oversight.”

 Martin’s particularly pleased with this new membership service, as he reflects: “Topping up a bar card is a great example of the way we can now exploit the latest in online technology to make things much easier for our members.
-Because our members can now use their cards to load money into their account, all they need to bring to the club is literally their Henley membership card – there’s no need to remember to bring cash.
+Because our members can now use their cards to spend in the clubhouse, all they need to bring to the club is literally their Henley membership card – there’s no need to remember to bring cash.
 And if they need to put more money into it, no problem.”

 With all the regulatory and RFU pressure on clubs to ensure that every relevant detail of their playing members is documented and auditable, the club’s new membership database software is proving ideal at capturing all the details required.

-Better still, all relevant details of the club’s 422 (currently) mini and Junior members are being passed on to all the team coaches for their own databases, teams and matches, making this aspect far less onerous and laborious, especially for Martin as the club’s membership secretary.
+Better still, all relevant details of the club’s 450 and growing numbers of Mini and Junior members are being passed on to all the team coaches for their own management of teams and matches, making this aspect far less onerous and laborious for everyone.

 " I can now get all the information I need, and that makes it far more straightforward to manage a very active, busy club with over 1,000 members.
 That in turn means Farnham RUFC is on a very sound footing as a business as well as a club."